-The both codes shown behind the grid names have the following meaning:
+The two codes behind the grid names have the following meaning:

 The first code indicates if "nodata values" should be replaced automatically by "nearest neighbor values" (0 = no, 1 = yes).
-The second code informs if a grid should be read in or internally initialized.
+The second code is the default value which will be used if the grid will not be read from disk but created internally (see last parameter).
 For the phenological variables the latter code is set to -1 per default because this signalizes WaSiM that threshold values have not been reached yet.